ZhangSteven/geneva/YieldCalculationIMA.md

 #### Coupon Payment
+Coupon payment of a tax lot during a period = sum of coupon received by the tax lot during the period

+A bond can receive zero or more coupon payments during a period, similar for a tax lot.
+When a coupon payment happens, there will be one or more lines with column LotQuantity = 0 in the daily interest accrual details report, with LotSumOfChangeInAIBook column as the book amount of the coupon payment.

-Here is an example to illustrate how to compute coupon payment for a tax lot on a certain date.
+Here is an example to illustrate how to compute coupon received by a tax lot when a coupon payment happens.

-For USM8220VAA28 HTM, it pays coupon on Feb 29th.
-From the daily interest accrual details report, coupon payment events have LotQuantity = 0, with LotSumOfChangeInAIBook column as coupon payment amount in book currency.
-Then on Feb 29th, there may be one or more coupon payment entries for this bond, define
+For example USM8220VAA28 HTM, it pays coupon on Feb 29th.
+On that day, there could be one or more coupon payment entries for this bond, then

-total coupon payment on that day = sum of LotSumOfChangeInAIBook
+coupon payment amount on that day = sum of LotSumOfChangeInAIBook of all coupon payment lines for the bond

-Then, on Feb 29th, each tax lot of USM8220VAA28 HTM has:
+Then,

-coupon payment for the tax lot on the day = pro-rata share of total coupon payment of the tax lot
+coupon received by a tax lot of the bond on that day = pro-rata share of total coupon payment of the tax lot

 For example,

-Item | Quantity | Amount
+Item | Quantity | Coupon Amount
 -----|----------|-------
 Total Coupon | N/A | 12,000
 Tax Lot 1 | 1,000 | 2,000
 Tax Lot 2 | 2,000 | 4,000
 Tax Lot 3 | 3,000 | 6,000

-Then,

-total coupon payment for a tax lot during a period = sum of coupon payment for the tax lot when payment dates fall into the period

 ### Realized G/L
 Realized G/L = realized price G/L + realized FX G/L + realized cross from the profit loss report.

-Positions include two types:

-1. Sales of newly established positions (?tax lots) within the period;
+enable tax lot details when generating a profit loss report, then we can get G/L numbers for a tax lot.

+Two types of:

+1. Sales of new tax lots during the period, except for sale trades due to interfund transfers;
-2. Maturity events.
+2. Maturity events of new tax lots during the period.

-### Points
-Instead of looking for newly established positions, is it a better idea to do this:

-1. Find out all securities that have purchases within the period;
-2. Do a delta of realized G/L between two profit loss reports (one: 2019-01-01 to now, 2020-01-01 to now) for all positions in (1)?

 #### Interfund transfers
-Interfund transfers should not be included in the realized G/L calculation.

-Interfund transfers appear as buy/sell trades.
-We should ignore them in realized G/L calculation.
+An interfund transfer means transfering a bond from one portfolio to another in the same portfolio group.
+A transfer appears as a pair of buy and sell trades, selling from one portfolio and buying from another.
+The pair of trades have the same security, same trade date/settlement date, same quantity and same price.
+The broker of the transfer is not a real world broker, but leave as blank or dummy brokers like "BB".